stevehollx/overpass-api-macos-m1/README.md

 3. Fetch your region's OSM planet file from [geofabrik.de](https://download.geofabrik.de).
 4. overpass-api expects a bz2 compression, and geofabrik hosts pbf format, so compress the file with: `osmium cat <input>.osm.pbf -o <output>.osm.bz2`
 5. Edit the docker-compose.yml volume to reference the planet file you downloaded.
-6. Bring it up with `docker-compose up -d1.` Watch the status of the planet file parsing and db building with `docker compose logs -f --timestamps overpass-api`.
+6. Bring it up with `docker compose up -d1.` Watch the status of the planet file parsing and db building with `docker compose logs -f --timestamps overpass-api`.
 Look for errors.
 You will see 'Reading XML file' if it is parsing properly.
 North America take 3-6 hours to load, Europe 6-12, and around 40 hours for the entire planet.
 After initializing once, the files will persist to the mounted ./db folder.

 ## Validation and using the API